 If your camera or tripod doesn’t have a level you can get one that fits onto the hot shoe (where the flash usually goes) on top of the camera.
 Get one that has a 3-axis level or gives you a few options.

-This set that comes in a pack of four so you can put one on each camera if you have more than one, or share with a friend.
+This set comes in a pack of four so you can put one on each camera if you have more than one, or share it with a friend.

 #3 – Step-down rings